jfhbrook/susitna/README.md

   - Replace Chunk#lines with required location information
   - Ensure location information is in decompiler output
   - Update tests as best I can
-- Expand opcodes, compiler and runtime to be type-aware
+- Make compiler type-aware
-  - Will require simulating the stack in the compiler
+  - An ADR for having a type-unaware bytecode
 - IOError for unknown channel in Host
 - Narrower types for AST nodes
   - Will require improvements to citree